 By The Hospitable Team

-Airbnb released their Scheduled Message feature, available to professional hosts only at the moment of writing.
+In November 2020, Airbnb released their Scheduled Message feature, which is now available to all hosts.
 This tool allows hosts to schedule automatic messages when guests take actions like booking, check-in, or check-out.
 Let’s compare it to Hospitable’s Guest Experience functionality.

 Airbnb: Events that trigger a message: booking, check-in, check-out.